oliverychen/oliverychen.github.io/pages/publications/index.md

 - Louis I. and Thomas D. Dublin Award for the Advancement of Epidemiology and Biostatistics.

-- Fritz Hoffmann-La Roche Scholarship.

 - Univeristy College London Visiting Lectureship.

-- Yale University Research Fellowship.

-- Johns Hopkins University Bloomberg School of Public Health Full Scholarship.

-- Northwestern University Full Scholarship.
+- Fritz Hoffmann-La Roche Award.

-- Statistical and Applied Mathematical Sciences Institute Fund.
+- Statistical and Applied Mathematical Sciences Institute Award.

 - Award of Excellence for Outstanding Performance and Lasting Contributions as a Teaching Assistant.